 Local Government Ombudsman

 There is a right of complaint to the Local Government Ombudsman, but only if the complainant considers that there was a failure to comply with the procedural rules or if there are any other irregularities in the way the review has been handled.
-Further advice is available on the Local Government Ombudsman website or call their advice line on 0300 061 0614.
+Further advice is available on the LGO website or on the Local Government Ombudsman advice line on 0300 061 0614.

 Other important contacts

-For any changes to transport provided by us please contact the Transport Coordination Centre 0300 200 1004 or email firstname.lastname@example.org
+For any changes to transport provided by Surrey County Council, please contact the Surrey School Travel and Assessment Team on: 0300 200 1004 or submit an online enquiry form

-Complaints Procedure - Information about Surrey County Council's complaints procedure
+Information can be found here about Surrey County Council's complaints procedure.

 Cobham to Salesian School Bus

 A community minibus service transporting students from Cobham to Salesian School free of charge.